JTatum95/JTatum95.github.io/README.md

 My [Resume](/docs/JesseTatumResume2018.pdf) is also available.

 # In-class projects
-These projects are available upon request, but not linked here so as to not tempt other students.
+Source code for these projects are available upon request, but not linked here so as to not give away solutions.

 * Android Java Development  - Wheaton College Android app.
     * I worked using Android Java and XML along with GitHub to redesign the Wheaton College app.